-Prior to assisting any victims, call 911.
-Even if you are not sure how badly injured the victims are, or think someone else may have done it already, call 911.
+Before assisting any victims, call 911.
+Even if you aren’t sure how severe the injuries are or if someone called 911 already, it’s good to inform the police of the accident.
 Tell them the location of the accident and how badly the people look to be injured.

 Assisting the Victims

-Once you have made sure that it is safe to approach the victims, you can check on their condition.
-Unless it is absolutely necessary (such as the car is about to catch fire), do not touch or move an injured person.
+Once you have made sure that it is safe to approach the victims, you can check their condition.
+Unless absolutely necessary (like if the car is about to catch fire), do not touch or move an injured person.
 Doing so usually causes more harm than good.
 It is also advised not to provide any medical assistance unless necessary.
 Medical help should be on its way since you called 911.

-You can provide comfort to victims by reassuring them that help is on the way, or offer to call family members and friends for them.
-You can also make sure that the vehicle ignition is turned off to try to prevent fire, and ensure that the vehicle is in “park.”
-If an at-fault driver attempts to leave the accident scene, you can take note of the person and vehicle, along with a license plate number.
+You can provide comfort to victims by reassuring them that help is on the way or offer to call family members and friends for them.
+You can also make sure that the vehicle ignition is turned off to try to prevent fire and ensure that the vehicle is in park.
+Finally, if an at-fault driver attempts to leave the accident scene, you can take note of the person and vehicle, along with a license plate number.

 Giving a Witness Statement

-Once the police arrive on scene, try to provide every detail you can remember about the accident to them.
-We recommend that you do not discuss the details of the accident or who may be at fault with the people involved in the accident.
-Only speaking to the police about the accident can keep tensions and emotions from flaring on scene.
+Once the police arrive on the scene, try to provide every detail you can remember about the accident to them.
+We recommend that you do not discuss the accident details or who may be at fault with the people involved in the accident.
+Only speaking to the police about the accident can keep tensions and emotions from flaring at the scene.
 You may also want to share details about the accident with medical providers so they can assess how best to provide care to the victims.

 Provide your contact information to the police and make efforts to remain available in the days and weeks after the accident to discuss the details with them, insurance agents, and medical providers.

-Whether or not you get involved as a witness to a car accident or help the victims is always your choice.
-Participating as a witness can help innocent victims get justice for the harm that has been caused to their lives.
+It’s always your choice whether or not to get involved as a witness to a car accident, and, understandably, you may want to avoid the commotion altogether.
+However, participating as a witness can help innocent victims get justice for the harm caused to their lives.
 You can make a difference.